 As part of the hospital’s efforts to slow the spread of the virus, Mercy is limiting the number of public entry points and putting screening processes in place for patients, visitors and staff.

+See where to park and enter for the service you need.
 Current entrances available (click to enlarge the map):

 Human coronaviruses are common throughout the world.
 However, the latest coronavirus disease (COVID-19) that began in December 2019 is a novel virus, which means it has not been previously identified in humans.